Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: The Radon-Kolmogorov-Smirnov test

 \begin{theorem} Fix any $k \geq 0$.
 For any $f \in \cF_k$, there exists a finite, signed Borel measure $\mu$ on \smash{$\nonnegRD$} such that for all $x \in \reals^d$,

 and \smash{$\|\mu\|_{\TV} = \|f\|_{\RTVk}$}.
 When $k = 0$, the measure $\mu$ may be taken to be supported on \smash{$\positiveRD$}. \end{theorem}

-We prove Theorem \ref{thm:Fk-rep-poly0} in Appendix \ref{supp:Fk-rep-poly0}.
-Note that the representation provided by Theorem \ref{thm:Fk-rep-poly0} is like that in Proposition \ref{prop:Parhi-Nowak-repr} except that the integral is restricted to $b \geq 0$, and the polynomial term is $q = 0$.
-The latter is a consequence of the boundary condition imposed in the definition of $\cF_k$.
+Note that the representation provided by Theorem \ref{thm:Fk-rep-poly0} is similar to that in Proposition \ref{prop:Parhi-Nowak-repr}, except that the former explicitly deals with point evaluation and sets the polynomial term to $q = 0$, which is a consequence of the boundary condition imposed in the definition of $\cF_k$.
+(Theorem \ref{thm:Fk-rep-poly0} also appears similar to results in \citet{parhi2021banach}, but differs from their results for the same reasons.)